 Few people stop and think about that question.
 Fewer still have a good answer.

 This question can be posed another way, Why should I listen and obey your assertion?

 If someone asks you Why?
 Answering “Because I said so” is not sufficient.

 “Any fool can make a rule, and every fool will follow it.” – Henry David Thoreau

-EthicsDefined.org is a website devoted to providing greater understanding of ethics.
-This website is organize like the book it is based on.
+EthicsDefined.org is a website devoted to providing a greater understanding of ethics.
+This website is organized like the book it is based on.
 If you would prefer a physical copy, you can purchase Why and Because – The Art and Science of Moral and Ethical Understanding.